Management Consultancy

 • There are lots of niche players across the UK with a much smaller number of consultants (between ten and fifty).
 These smaller firms will perhaps have more localised opportunities and a more specific field of expertise.
 New recruits are usually involved in a broader range of tasks in each project and may get to work closely with senior consultants from the start.

 • You may also want to consider what opportunities for training and development are offered to new hires.
 For example, since the Chartered Management Consultant (ChMC) award was formally launched in 2021, a growing number of individual consultants are seeking Chartered status, whilst leading firms, including EY, KPMG, PwC and IBM Consulting, have signed up to get their in-house training programmes accredited.
+Smaller firms have also adopted the accreditation, including Alba Partners, Cadence Innova, Clarity and Mason Advisory.
+There is recognition that it can give consultants a competitive edge.
+In December 2023, it was announced that 1,000 chartered management consultants had received accreditation.
 While the ChMC is not currently compulsory, it is likely to become increasingly important as clients look for ways to differentiate firms and individuals in a crowded market.
 With this in mind, consider the following: Has the firm signed up to get its training programme reviewed and externally accredited?
 Do they offer support and training towards chartership to new hires?

 The sector is often considered attractive because new graduates can expect to work on varied projects, learn quickly, and rapidly gain experience in a range of industries.
 Within a few years, many consultants choose to step across into one of the industries where they have gained project experience, sometimes joining a client they have worked with.